DMyTryC/ProjetSynthIm/README.md

 # ProjetSynthIm

+## Compile and execute
+qmake && make
+Then execute the "projet" file

+## UTILS

 How to push to a repository :
 -----------------------------
 Step 1.
 Make sure you are working on a branch